csc-ubc-okanagan/workshops/docs/UNIX_pt2.md

 [source](https://tenor.com/en-CA/view/spiderman-faint-smell-danger-gun-oops-gif-8382562)

-We're now moving on to commands that are a big more dangerous than those that have already been discussed, in that once they're executed, there's no way to undo them.
+We're now moving on to commands that are a bit more dangerous than those that have already been discussed, in that once they're executed, there's no way to undo them.
 Considering this, always ensure that you've backed up all your important files so you won't have to deal with any unnecessary headaches.

 `mv`

 Move a file from one destination to another.
 This command works with the same syntax as the `cp` command, noting that files are being moved rather than being copied.
 The one unique function that `mv` offers in that it can be used to change a file's name, using the following pattern:

-* Move a file to the same directory it's in, giving it a new name.
+* Change a file's name, keeping it in the same directory.
-* Syntax: `mv {/file-path/file-name} {/target-path}`
+* Syntax: `mv {file-name} {new-file-name}`

 ---